Police Constable Degree Apprenticeship (PCDA)

 Cheshire Constabulary will pay your tuition fees.
 You’ll be earning a salary too so no need for student loans.

 No tuition fees + no student loans = no debt!

 Once you have passed the probationary period you will have the opportunity to progress through the ranks and/or specialise in an area of policing that interests you most, dependent on the vacancies available in the force.

 Benefits of working for Cheshire Constabulary

-If you have not already done so, you will be required to complete level 2 functional skills (GCSE grades A*- C or equivalent) in Maths and English, before you are able to complete your apprenticeship.
+As part of the degree programme candidates will be required to complete level 2 functional skills (GCSE grades A*- C/ 9 - 5 or equivalent) in Maths and English, before being able to complete the apprenticeship programme.

 The probationary period for the Police Constable Degree Apprenticeship is three years.
 This is to give you time to complete your degree.

 The 3 year (360 credit) BSc (Hons) Degree in Professional Policing Practice is aligned to the College of Policing’ national curriculum for the role of Police Constable.
 Apprentices will complete this qualification, alongside working as a serving Police Constable for Cheshire Constabulary.

 This is a brand new exciting opportunity, open to all individuals with the passion, drive and enthusiasm to succeed in making Cheshire a safe place for all of our communities.

 You will be employed as a police officer from day one, gaining valuable experience of the role alongside studying towards your degree.